nobodyatall648/Tools-Scripts/Short URL Expander/readme.md

  # Short URL Expander

- Reveal the shorten link by expanding the shorten URL.
+ Reveal the real full URL by expanding the shorten URL.

  Useful to prevent clicking on shorten malicious links.